MimmyJau/mimmyjau.github.io/src/pages/posts/rust-ownership-borrowing-cheatsheet.md

 }
 ```

-**Borrow checker violation**: Either we can have unlimited immutable references, or a single mutable reference.
+**Borrow checker violation**: There can be unlimited immutable references, or a single mutable reference.
 If a variable has write permissions, and then gets borrowed by an alias, it will lose its write permissions because can't have both a mutable and immutable reference at the same time.
 Like the previous example, we've violated the Pointer Safety Principle.
 But unlike the previous example, instead of trying to mutate a reference that doesn't have write permission, here we're trying to mutate the owner which has temporarily lost its write permission.

-**Potential undefined behaviour**: Like in the previous example, by pushing data into `dst`, we could deallocate data, thus invalidating the immutable reference `largest.`
+**Potential undefined behaviour**: Like in the previous example, by pushing data into `dst`, we could reallocate data, potentially invalidating the immutable reference `largest.`

-**Solutions**: The solution is that if you have to create an alias, shorten its lifetime so that the owner gets back write permissions before mutating the data.
+**Solutions**: The solution is that if we have to create an alias, shorten its lifetime so that the owner gets back write permissions before mutating the data.

 ### Unsafe Program: Copying vs Moving